-Turnover for the year was 4.1% lower at £93,681,000 (2019: £97,697,000).
-The reduction was mainly due to the planned reduction in sales of low margin, imported soda ash.
-Demand for sodium bicarbonate was strong throughout the year, with exports accounting for more than half of all sales.
+Turnover for the year was 2.2% lower at £91,657,000 (2020: £93,681,000).
+The reduction was mainly due to a further planned reduction in sales of low margin, imported soda ash.
+Demand for sodium bicarbonate was very strong throughout the year, with exports accounting for more than half of all sales.
+Operational restrictions as a consequence of the Covid-19 pandemic led to delays in the delivery of a number of capital projects, but otherwise the impact was not severe.
+Despite some supply chain disruption during the final quarter as a consequence of Brexit, export sales increased and accounted for almost 30% of total sales for the year.